 Cash flow defined as reported earnings + growth of float.

-We do not know if, or at what price, Warren Buffett will start a buy back program, but if he were to do so at a relative value close to the price he struck in 2000, in my opinion it would not be to far below the today’s market price.
-The rates of growth shown on Table Two would lead you to believe that Berkshire Hathaway’s growth in intrinsic value is a lot closer to the 12% line than it is to the 6.8% line.
+We do not know if, or at what Price, Warren Buffett will start a buyback program.
+Still, if he were to do so at a relative value close to the Price he struck in 2000, in my opinion, it would not be too far below today’s market price, and the Warren Buffett premium will have to disappear.
+The growth rates shown in Table Two would lead you to believe that Berkshire Hathaway’s growth in intrinsic value is a lot closer to the 12% line than it is to the 6.8% line.

-We have been hearing for so long about this Warren Buffett premium and the universal assumption has always been that there will be stock decline when he leaves.
-I would like to suggest, just for the sake of being argumentative, the possibility of a Warren Buffett discount and propose a scenario where the stock price will increase in his absence.
+We have heard about this Warren Buffett premium for so long, and the universal assumption has always been that there will be stock decline when he leaves.
+I want to suggest, just for the sake of being argumentative, the possibility of a Warren Buffett discount and propose a scenario where the stock price will increase in his absence.
 It seems likely the stock is very close to the value level it reached in March of 2000.
-Warren Buffett may be reluctant initiate a stock buy-back for any number of reasons.
+Warren Buffett may be reluctant to initiate a stock buyback for any number of reasons.

 He may well believe that he will have a better use for the money in the not-too-distant future, or he may just not want to pump the stock at this particular time.
-Absent Warren Buffett though, and we have a totally different set of circumstances.
-Take $10,000 off the Class A stock today and I think the buy-back is pretty compelling.
-Further, without Warren Buffett, the buy-back threshold is likely to rise substantially simply because, what does the new guy do with all that cash?
+Absent Warren Buffett premium, though, and we have a different set of circumstances.
+Take $10,000 off the Class A stock today, and I think the buyback is pretty compelling.
+Further, without Warren Buffett, the buyback threshold is likely to rise substantially merely because what does the new guy do with all that cash?
 Without Warren Buffett, the case for returning money to shareholders is much more compelling.